open-traffic-generator/ixia-c/docs/faq.md

 </summary>
 <br>

-The free version of Ixia-c controller supports up to 4 ports in one session and the Ixia-c traffic-engine is limited to running over `raw` sockets.
+The free version of KENG controller supports up to 4 ports in one session and the Ixia-c traffic-engine is limited to running over `raw` sockets.
 </details>

 <details>